-A grievance is a complaint by a student against the application of a policy or practice of the College or college employee that is considered improper or unfair, or where there has been deviation from or misinterpretation or misapplication of a practice or policy.
+A grievance is a complaint by a student against the application of a policy or practice of the college or college staff that is considered improper or unfair, or where there has been deviation from or misinterpretation or misapplication of a practice or policy.
 Complaints involving grade appeals, appeals of student conduct decisions, or those involving discrimination are not subject to this policy and must go through the process outlined in their relevant processes.
+Please see policy 380.0 Grade Appeal, procedure 380.A Academic Appeal, WAC 495B-121-285 - Appeal from Disciplinary Action, or policy 502.0 Discrimination and Harassment as appropriate for your concern.